Sann5/ultra-prot/README.md

 ### Clone this repo

-If you wich to contribute to this project, fork the repo instead of cloneing it.
+If you wish to contribute to this project, fork the repo instead of cloning it.

 ```sh
 git clone git@github.com:Sann5/ultra-prot.git